playwrigkt/skript/README.md

 }
 ```

-This code is found in dev.yn.playground.user.UserTransactions and dev.yn.playground.user.UserService.
+This code is found in the example submodule, in the package `dev.yn.playground.user`.

 TODO:
 *  Streaming